Just before you draw your terminal breath.

 Just remember that the last laugh is on you!"

 Black comedy, also known as black humor, dark comedy, or dark humor, is a sub-genre of comedy and satire where topics and events that are usually treated seriously are treated in a satirical manner, while still being portrayed as the negative events that they are.
-Typical targets are death, (mass) murder, suicide, blackmail, (domestic) violence, disease, insanity, disability, environmental disasters, famine, fear, drug abuse, child abuse, rape, castration, cannibalism, war, terrorism, racism, sexism, homophobia, bestiality and line-cutting.
+Typical targets are death, violence, crime, murder, suicide, insanity, disability, environmental disasters, political corruption, poverty, famine, disease, drug abuse, child abuse, animal abuse, rape, castration, cannibalism, war, terrorism, racism, sexism, homophobia, stereotypes, and line-cutting.

 It is not quite Toilet Humour, which is just gross, neither is it quite Vulgar Humor, since it can be delivered quite easily without swearing.
 It often times takes the form of Refuge in Audacity, while incorporating elements of the above mentioned forms of humor.
 What makes it different though, is that the theme of the comedy would tend to gravitate towards topics that are considered to be "dark" and/or taboo (such as depression, death, atrocities, racism, poverty, etc.) This form of humor will usually go beyond the mere act of telling jokes, some works focusing instead on situational comedy, Dr. Strangelove being one example.
 Movies that alternate between comedy and tragedy, like Full Metal Jacket, are not black comedy, since by definition Black Comedy draws humor from the tragic parts.
 To sum it up, black humor is a type of comedy that deals with negative aspects of life, deriving humor due to it being shocking and unexpected, Family Guy having dead babies singing for example, being shockingly cruel (and thus unexpected), and in part because it often reflects a truth that might be too grim to state seriously, something quite common for example in Soviet Russia, and quite abundant in political humor.